simonesilvestroni/m2m-website/_posts/2023-04-20-personal-manifesto.md

   - 'social media'
   - 'sustainability'
   - 'technology'
 description: 'Principles I stand for.
-Takes on attention span, sustainability, online social participation, and more, are connected with a will to keep my mind safe.'
+My takes on being genuine, build a clean online presence, sustainability and more, are connected with a will to keep my mind safe.'
 syndication: true
 syndicate:
   - name: IndieNews